 - Nichols Arboretum - move, breathe, repeat

 - Our external environment can affect our well-being from a small scale (such as a roommate or home environment) to a larger scale (such as the Michigan campus environment).
-Check the Emotional Mental dimension for resources that cover how the external environment might affect us mentally.
+Check the Emotional Mental dimension for resources that cover how the external environment might affect us mentally/emotionally.

 Your relationship with money and skills for managing resources, as well as your ability to make good consumer choices and seek out appropriate financial opportunities.